David McFall is a 4th generation farmer located in the picturesque district of Cherry Tree Pool in the Great Southern District of WA.

-Jason Jarvis is the third generation of his family to Farm at Happy Valley, thier property just south of Donnybrook.
+Jason Jarvis is the third generation of his family to Farm at Happy Valley, their property just south of Donnybrook.

 The family business trading as Prime Organics has been certified organic since 2009 and produce apples, pears, nashi, plums, eggs and beef cattle.

 Barry Green and wife Dale own Boronia Farm at Donnybrook which has held NASAA certification since 1999.
 Barry also owns Western Tourist Radio and is Chair of Donnybrook Balingup Community Radio Inc. Both are providing a voice for community and small businesses, the media equivalent of Regenerative Agriculture, “Regenerative Media”.

 David Martin owns Stormflower Vineyard in Margaret River, which has held organic certification since 2016 and produces a range of certified organic wine.David is also a co-owner of Weelhamby Farm, a certified organic mixed cropping and sheep grazing property north of Perenjori.

 Garry and his wife Linda run a mixed farming enterprise at Pingelly.
 Currently growing organic oats for milling, hay for the horse industry and sheep for meat and wool.

 Having a business background in wool brokering and newsagent industry he brings a ground up approach to the organics industry.